 - Current Operation The Florida Legislature set the maximum discretionary current operating millage at 0.748 mills.
 School boards may levy an additional capital outlay millage not to exceed 0.250 mills in lieu of levying an equivalent amount of the discretionary current operating millage.
-The District has chosen to levy 0.748 mills for Discretionary Local Effort which is expected to generate approximately \$19.4 million in revenue for our district for general operations.
+The District has chosen to levy 0.748 mills for Discretionary Local Effort which is expected to generate approximately \$21.8 million in revenue for our district for general operations.
 All school districts levy this millage, and the State includes the funding generated by this millage when calculating the amount of funds a school district receives.
 For fiscal year 2021-2022, twenty-two (22) school districts received additional voter approved discretionary funding ranging from 0.250 to 1.000 mills. - Capital Outlay and Maintenance School boards may levy up to 1.500 mills for capital outlay and maintenance.
 The District has included this levy in its millage.
-The levy is expected to generate \$38.8 million which will be used for: maintenance, renovation, and repair; motor vehicle purchases; new and replacement equipment, computer and device hardware and operating system software necessary for gaining access to or enhancing the use of electronic and digital instructional content and resources, and enterprise resource software; payments for educational facilities and sites due under a lease purchase agreement; payments of loans approved pursuant to SS.
-1011.14 and 1011.15, F.S.; payment of costs of compliance with environmental statutes, rules, and regulations; and payment of costs of leasing relocatable educational facilities.
+The levy is expected to generate \$43.8 million which will be used for: maintenance, renovation, and repair; motor vehicle purchases; new and replacement equipment, computer and device hardware and operating system software necessary for gaining access to or enhancing the use of electronic and digital instructional content and resources, and enterprise resource software; payments for educational facilities and sites due under a lease purchase agreement; payments of loans approved pursuant to SS.
+1011.14 and 1011.15, F.S.; payment of costs of compliance with environmental statutes, rules, and regulations; payment of costs of leasing relocatable educational facilities; and payment of salaries and benefits for school bus drivers.

-The total millage set by the District for fiscal year 2022-2023 is 5.5790 as preliminarily approved on July 25, 2022, a reduction of 0.364 mills.
+The total millage set by the District for fiscal year 2023-2024 is 5.477 as preliminarily approved on July 24, 2023, a reduction of 0.102 mills.